mlim1972/micronaut-boilerplate/README.md

   - Port: 3306

 ### 2.MySQL
-This branch adds a good amount of changes.
+This branch adds a good number of changes.
 Mainly, the changes are around using MySQL that starts as a container and setup the schema ownership to a specific user.
 Also, there are changes for security and JWT.
 Here is the list of changes:
 - [build.gradle](build.gradle).
 New entries are added to the build file:
   - Security annotation and JWT
-  - Reactor for UI
+  - Reactor
 - [run-mysql.sh](run-mysql.sh).
 This script will start a MySQL container and create a user and database for the application.
 The script will also create the schema and grant ownership to the user
+- [rest-test.http](rest-test.http).
+This file contains the test cases for the running application.
+The test cases are written in HTTP format and can be run using the native IntelliJ UI.
 - [setenv.sh](setenv.sh).
 This script will set the environment variables for the application to use like the database URL, username, and password.
 - [setup-schema.sh](setup-schema.sql).
-This script will setup the database schema and grant ownership to the user
+This script will setup the database schema and grant ownership to the user. it gets executed by the run-mysql.sh script.
 - [controller/HelloController](src/main/groovy/com/example/controller/HelloController.groovy).
   Updated the class to be protected by the security annotation **'@Secured("isAuthenticated()")'** and the GET endpoint is now requesting for the principal to be passed in